Awarded to FCHRE by ARRL North Carolina Section Manager Marvin Hoffman WA4NC

 We are drawn together for our common interest in ham radio.
-We are entering our fourth year as a group.
-We are not strictly confined to the area but in case you are wondering we take our name from the five county area of Wake, Franklin, Nash and Wilson County in North Carolina.
+We’ve been gathering since 2017 We are not strictly confined to the area but in case you are wondering we take our name from the five county area of Wake, Franklin, Harnett, Nash, Johnston and Wilson County in North Carolina.
 A few of us had found us driving all over the area to go to ham radio activities.
 We decided to add our little group to the mix.

 For no charge amateur radio exams in your area visit Laurel VEC